jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/getting-started.md

 ## Summary

-In this guide, we saw first-hand the power of Spring Boot for VMware GemFire (SBDG) when building VMware GemFire powered Spring Boot applications.
+In this guide, we saw first-hand the power of [spring-boot-gemfire-name]  when building [vmware-gemfire-name] powered Spring Boot applications.

-VMware GemFire can truly make your Spring Boot applications highly resilient to failures, highly available, performant (i.e. high throughput and low latency), without sacrificing consistency, which is paramount to any data intensive application.
+[vmware-gemfire-name] can truly make your Spring Boot applications highly resilient to failures, highly available, performant (i.e. high throughput and low latency), without sacrificing consistency, which is paramount to any data intensive application.

-SBDG handles a lot of low-level application concerns so you do not have to.
+[spring-boot-gemfire-name] handles a lot of low-level application concerns so you do not have to.
 Your focus, as an application developer, can remain on building the application to meet your customers' needs, collect feedback, iterate rapidly, and realize the value proposition sooner.

-Indeed, our intended goal is to make developing VMware GemFire applications with Spring, and Spring Boot in particular, a highly productive and enjoyable experience.
+Indeed, our intended goal is to make developing [vmware-gemfire-name] applications with Spring, and Spring Boot in particular, a highly productive and enjoyable experience.